Electoral district of Adelaide: History

 The six-seat multi-member electoral district of City of Adelaide existed from 1857 to 1862.

-The four-member electoral district of Adelaide was created by the Constitution Act Amendment Act, 1901 for the 1902 election from the districts of East Adelaide, West Adelaide and North Adelaide; together with the three-member Port Adelaide and five-member Torrens, the three districts with a total of 12-members covered the whole of the metropolitan area in the 42 member house.
+The four-member electoral district of Adelaide was created by the Constitution Act Amendment Act 1901 for the 1902 election from the districts of East Adelaide, West Adelaide and North Adelaide; together with the three-member Port Adelaide and five-member Torrens, the three districts with a total of 12-members covered the whole of the metropolitan area in the 42 member house.
 The district had four members through to 1915.

 Adelaide became a three-member district from the 1915 election, and then changed from a multi-member to single-member district upon the introduction of the Playmander from the 1938 election.

 For most of the next half-century, the electorate was comfortably safe for the Labor Party.
-A significant redistribution in 1983 saw the Labor two-party vote reduced from 66 percent to 47 percent, transforming it into a notional marginal Liberal electorate.
+A significant redistribution in 1983 saw the Labor two-party-preferred vote reduced from 66 percent to 47 percent, transforming it into a notional marginal Liberal electorate.
 However, Labor retained the seat at the 1985 election, albeit as the most marginal seat in parliament.
 Liberal Michael Armitage narrowly took the seat at the 1989 election – the first time that they or their predecessors, the Liberal and Country League, had won it in its single-member incarnation.
 The highest Liberal vote in Adelaide occurred at the landslide 1993 election, with the Liberal two-party vote rising to a safe 64.1 percent.
 However, it once again became a marginal Liberal seat at the 1997 election.